hapax/hapax.github.io/assets/chuzenji.md

 remains of the housefire, an island of order in a sea of chaos.
-But physicist Jeremy England has suggested the converse: life is not the island of order, but the waves lapping at the shore and gradually dissolving the sand into the ocean.
+But physicist Jeremy England has suggested the converse: life is not the island of order, but the waves lapping at the shore and gradually washing the sand into the ocean.
-It is a surface phenomenon, a bleeding edge evolved in accord with thermodynamics, not to preserve order but to *dissipate it with maximum efficiency*.
+It is a surface phenomenon, a bleeding edge evolved in accord with thermodynamics not to preserve order but to *dissolve it with maximum efficiency*.
 England calls this "dissipation-driven adaptation", and it provides a possible physical explanation for life itself; as the genius of ruin.